dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 zookeeper
 ...

-After adding a new pool domain on dcache-head-test2 we will see the newlly added PoolA cell in admin interface.
+After adding a new pool domain on dcache-head-test2 we will see the newly added **PoolA** cell in admin interface.

 ```console-root
 [os-46-install1] (pool1@dCacheDomain) admin > \l